Hundreds evacuated as wildfires rage in Florida Panhandle

 “This is an extremely dangerous and fast-moving wildfire situation that is evolving rapidly, so everyone in the affected area should follow directions from state and local officials,” said Florida Agriculture Commissioner Nikki Fried.

-“What made this (fire) today was the wind, to go along with the dry conditions and low humidity,” Cullen said.
+“What made this (fire) today was the wind, to go along with the dry conditions and low humidity,” Cullen said of the fire near Pensacola.

-Firefighters are also battling another 575-acre fire in Walton County.
-Authorities said approximately 500 people were evacuated from the area and multiple structures were lost in that fire.

 There have been no reports of injuries or deaths.